akhilrao/akhilrao.github.io/_posts/2015-10-15-hidden-action-agency-problem.md

 \implies ~~ & \frac{1}{v'(w(\pi ))} = \lambda
 \end{align} $$

 From this we see that for a given level of effort, the optimal wage must be a constant.
 We can think of this as insurance against profit risk: the optimal contract will insure the risk-averse manager against any realization of profit, since the manager's effort doesn't guarantee high profits, just makes it more likely.
-The optimal wage profile for any level of effort is to pay the manager the inverse wage-utility of the sum of their reservation utility and their marginal cost of effort, or \\(w^\*_e = v^{-1}(\bar{u} + g(e)) \\).
+The optimal wage profile for any level of effort is to pay the manager the inverse wage-utility of the sum of their reservation utility and their marginal cost of effort, or $$w^*_e = v^{-1}(\bar{u} + g(e)) $$.

-The lagrange multiplier \\( \lambda\\) on the participation constraint is the owner's [shadow price](https://en.wikipedia.org/wiki/Shadow_price) of the manager's participation: it's the owner's (maximum) willingness-to-pay to marginally reduce the manager's reservation utility.
+The lagrange multiplier $$ \lambda$$ on the participation constraint is the owner's [shadow price](https://en.wikipedia.org/wiki/Shadow_price) of the manager's participation: it's the owner's (maximum) willingness-to-pay to marginally reduce the manager's reservation utility.
 More generally, the lagrange multiplier on a constraint is the improvement to the objective function from marginally relaxing that constraint.

 The IR constraint must bind in this problem if the manager works for the owner.
 Any excess utility the owner gives the manager reduces the owner's profit, so the owner can always do better by reducing the manager's wage until the constraint binds.